integreat-io/map-transform/README.md

 functions that will know how to reverse their transformations, and by defining a transform pipeline, you also define the reverse option.

-The `filter` prop lets you filter the transformed objects before they are set on `pathTo` (if present) and returned.
-The filter pipeline is a filter function or an array of filter functions, where each function accepts the transformed object and returns true to include it and false to filter it out of the final result.
+The filter props lets you filter the transformed objects at different stages in the process.
+The most common is perhaps `filterTo`, with the alias `filter`, that will be applied just before the transformed data is set on `pathTo` (if present).
+The filter pipeline is a filter function or an array of filter functions, where each function accepts the object as it is at that time in the mapping process, and returns true to include it and false to filter it out of the final result.
 When several filter functions are set, all of them must return true for the item to be included.

-The `filter` is used on reverse mapping as well, directly after the items are extracted from any `pathTo`.
+The filter pipelines are used on reverse mapping as well, in the opposite order.
+They all have reverse counterparts with the 'Rev' postfix, and these might be set to `null` to keep a filter pipeline from being applied on reverse mapping.

 The `mapping` object defines the shape of the target item(s) to map _to_, with options for how values _from_ the source object should be mapped to it.
 Another